 "He's not useless!"
 Isla snapped before she could stop herself.
 "He's perfect!
 And he loves me and we're going to get married!"

 Bob had asked her to marry him last week, when she had pretended to be sick so that she could sneak out and see him.
 She hadn't said yes, but Bob had smiled and given her the ring-the beautiful silver ring-anyway and told her that it was hers and, if she changed her mind, he'd be waiting for her.
 Isla had changed her mind.

-Bob never made her feel as though she weren't good enough, as though she were a disappointment.
-He never scorned her when she tripped or stumbled over her words or couldn't figure something out in class.
-He helped her and told her funny stories about when he'd done something similar.
+Bob never made her feel as though she weren't good enough, as though she were a disappointment, like her mother and father did.
+He never scorned her when she tripped or stumbled over her words or couldn't figure something out in class, like her brother had throughout all their years at Hogwarts.
+Instead, Bob helped her or told her funny stories about when he'd done something similar.
 He made her feel as though she weren't worthless and Isla was so, so tired of feeling worthless.